For job opportunities in the department please see our current vacancies.

 We’re looking for graduates from a wide range of disciplines, including (but not limited to) agricultural and environmental sciences, policy and government, international relations, veterinarians, legal studies, finance, resource economics, and communications.
 We’re also recruiting through the Australian Government Graduate Program streams, for graduates with skills in Human Resources, Data and Digital.

-We have eight career streams to choose from, helping our graduates to build world-leading careers.
+We have 9 career streams to choose from, helping our graduates to build world-leading careers.

 Each stream supports our efforts to ensure our land, water and heritage are well-managed, protected and productive.
 For today and into the future.